finos-labs/learnaix-h-2025-blazers/README.md

-Team Blazers - Smart Proctor
+Team Blazers – Smart Proctor

-Problem it solves:
-Cheating in online exams has increased due to AI helpers like InterviewCoder and Parakeet AI, which are hard to detect with traditional proctoring methods.

-How it works:
+🚨 Problem It Solves

+The rise of AI-powered helpers such as InterviewCoder and Parakeet AI has made cheating in online exams more sophisticated and harder to detect.
+Traditional proctoring methods (like webcams and screen monitoring) fail to capture these hidden forms of assistance, putting exam integrity at risk.

+⚙️ How It Works

+Smart Proctor is a Moodle plugin that strengthens exam security by analyzing keystroke behavior.

-Our Moodle plugin, Smart Proctor, records user keystrokes and special key combinations during tests.
-These patterns are sent to Cortex Analyst (Snowflake) for analysis, which detects unusual or suspicious behavior and flags it for examiners.
+It records both normal keystrokes and special key combinations during online tests.

+The data is securely processed through Cortex Analyst (Snowflake).

+Advanced analysis identifies unusual patterns or suspicious activity, which are then flagged for examiners in real-time.

-Technologies used:
+🛠️ Technologies Used

 Moodle Plugin – PHP

 Backend API – Flask (Python)

-Database – PostgreSQL (to store the Moodle tables)
+Database – PostgreSQL (for Moodle tables)

 Containerization – Docker

-Cloud & Analysis – Snowflake (Cortex Analyst, hosting Moodle, creating tables)
+Cloud & Analysis – Snowflake (Cortex Analyst, Moodle hosting, and table management)

 ## 👥 Team Information